aarbanas/teamwork-go-scraper/README.md

 For dates two values can be used:

-1. `startDate` - default is first day of the current month (must be in format YYYY-MM-DD)
+1. `-startDate` - default is first day of the current month (must be in format YYYY-MM-DD)
-2. `endDate` - default is today (must be in format YYYY-MM-DD)
+2. `-endDate` - default is today (must be in format YYYY-MM-DD)

 ```bash
 go run ./cmd -startDate=2024-01-01 -endDate=2024-01-15